fedinskiy/rvlt-task/readme.md

-Simple implementation of money transfer API
+Simple implementation of money transfer API.

-By default, port 8080 is used
+By default, port 8080 is used.

 ## Build&Run
 ### Run for testing purposes